BetaThis is a new service – your feedback will help us to improve it.

 To estimate these entrants, the model relies on the OfS register (as of 13th June 2022) and matches Approved (fee cap) providers to HESA’s AP Student Record 2020/21 to calculate a baseline number of England-domiciled full-time undergraduate student entrants.
 Forecast student entrant growth rates are then applied to the baseline to forecast these entrants.
 It is therefore assumed that entrants to these providers will grow at the same rate to HEIs.
 As the number of entrants to these providers remains much smaller than HEIs, this assumption is believed to have little impact on the total growth in student entrants.

 This method does not assume any future changes in registration behaviour, though it is likely that more designated APs will register as Approved (fee cap).
 However, it is not yet known which providers will and any estimation of which would be purely judgment based.
 Given that the number of entrants currently estimated in the impact is small (around 18,000 per year), there is little risk in not assuming changes in registration behaviour, as changes will likely be small as more providers continue to register.
 This estimate is updated periodically as more providers register.

 Loan borrowers to Approved providers are captured within DfE’s higher education student loans outlay model.

 An additional group of student entrants are forecast as part of the Government’s Budget 2020 policy of an additional 50,000 nurses.
 The forecast number are based on a joint DHSC-DfE costing of the policy and accounts for a level of displacement for students already forecast, as well as new entrants to the system (who would have ordinarily not entered).

 EU-domiciled student entrants model

-EU-domiciled entrants to providers in England are forecast as a total (i.e., not by age and gender) due to data availability.
+EU-domiciled entrants to providers in England are forecast as a total (i.e., not by age and gender) since numbers in this group are low.

 Nursing, midwifery and allied health profession (AHP)